 Welcome to The Hedge School Podcast.
 It’s dedicated to conversations about building a new folk culture – one which is deeply rooted in our native knowledge and traditions.
 The Hedge School was born from a belief that the personal, social and environmental problems we’re facing today have arisen not just as a result of our profound disconnection from the beautiful animate world around us, but a lack of rootedness in our ancestral traditions.
 So this work is about reclaiming ancient wisdom – not to try to recreate a long-lost past, but to use that wisdom to help us build authentic traditions for today.

-In our podcast series, we’ll be offering you conversations with people who can sprinkle a few breadcrumbs to help us find our way back home through this dark forest of our forgetting.
+In this podcast series, I’ll be offering you conversations with people who can sprinkle a few breadcrumbs to help us find our way back home through this dark forest of our forgetting.
 The wisdom contained in myth and folk tales; connecting with our places; reclaiming our indigenous roots, the practice of traditional crafts and old ways of knowing – and so much more.

 The Hedge School Podcast is brought to you thanks to the generosity of our supporters on Patreon.
 You can support our podcast for as little as US$1 per month – please do check out our Patreon page.